 You must also comply with all laws regarding PFDs, fire extinguishers, sound devices and so on.
 Both FWC and the Coast Guard frequently patrol the area and stop boats for safety checks.

 There is a dinghy channel along the north edge of the shoal area I’ve called number 1.
-It is marked with three sets of PVC stakes and very dim-to-dark solar lights.
+It is marked with three sets of PVC stakes (go between the two in each set) and very dim-to-dark solar lights.
 I’ve highlighted this on the map below.
+The stakes sometimes get broken so watch where other dinghies go.
+Boats larger than dinghies cannot use this channel.

 Around the edge of the mooring field, you’ll see yellow buoys labeled with letters.
 These have NOTHING to do with the mooring ball letters.
 They mark the edges of the mooring field, which has legal implications but don’t mean a thing for finding your mooring ball.